gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-4-prepare-expression-system.md

 ### Part 1: Prepare Competent BL21(DE3) Cells

 1. Pick up one 5 mL tube of BL21(DE3) cells.
-These cells should be in or close to the mid-log phase of growth, which is indicated by an OD600 value of 04.-06.
+These cells should be in or close to the mid-log phase of growth, which is indicated by an OD{{< sub "600" >}} value of 04.-06.
-2. Measure the OD600 value of a 1:10 dilution of your cells (use a total volume of 600 μL).
+2. Measure the OD{{< sub "600" >}} value of a 1:10 dilution of your cells (use a total volume of 600 μL).
 If the cells are not yet dense enough, return them to the rotary shaker in the incubator.
 Remember to balance with another tube!
 As a rule, your cells should double every 20-30 min.

 ![Diagram showing how to aspirate the supernatant, with a pellet at the bottom of an eppendorf tube.](/courses/biological-engineering/20-109-laboratory-fundamentals-in-biological-engineering-spring-2010/labs/module-2-day-4-prepare-expression-system/m2d4_fig3.jpg)